UC Idioms, Jargon and Acronyms

-This stylesheet is intended for UC employees, particularly new ones who are unfamiliar with university terms, names and idioms.
+This stylesheet is intended for UC employees, particularly new ones who are unfamiliar with university terms, jargon, acronyms and idioms.
 Pronunciation hints are italicized in parentheses.

 A114 (A-1-14): A Request for Payment form used to reimburse individuals for expenses paid, or to pay for freelance or personal services contract work